episource/git-merge-subtree2/README.md

     their-prefix: optional - limit merging to this subdirectory of their branch
-          filter: optional - limit merging to the set of files matching the given regular expression; the regular expression is matched against the file path relative to the subproject directory
+          filter: optional - limit merging to the set of files matching the given glob pattern (see --filter-is-glob); the pattern is is matched against the file path relative to the subproject directory
+  filter-is-glob: default - interpret --filter as glob pattern, such that
+                  subproject mimics bash's behavior of filename expansion with options 'globstar' and 'dotglob' enabled, as well as 'extglob' disabled - see section 3.5.8 of the bash reference manual for details; the following features are currently not supported,
+                  however: predefined character classes ([:alnum:], ...),
+                  equivalence classes ([=c=], ...) and matching of collating symbols ([.symbol.])
+filter-is-regexp: optional - interpret --filter as perl style regular expression
+                  - see `man pcre`
          message: optional - custom commit message
           format: optional - pass to `git log`'s format option when appending a description of the merged history to the commit message; use